capricelima/Dashboard_Power_BI/README.md

 # DashBoard Power BI
-Creation of DashBoard with presentation of data on employee data from fictitious data.
+Creation of DashBoard with the presentation of data on employee data from fictitious data.

 ## 📌 Features: